mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/release-notes/2.2.2/index.md

 The custom resource definitions used for configuring LDAP have been updated to include the correct syntax.

-### The Konvoy credentials plugin instructions embedded in the dex-k8s-authenticator dialogs don't work (COPS-7343)
+### The Konvoy credentials plugin instructions embedded in the dex-k8s-authenticator containers do not work (COPS-7343)

 The mesosphere/dex-k8s-authenticator docker container now includes the appropriate binaries that allow users to download the referenced 'konvoy-async-plugin' after configuring a cluster using an external IDP for authentication.